-Students who a take an 'interruption in study' of longer than two academic years (this includes the academic year in which the interruption was initiated, plus one additional academic year), will be considered as a new student and return on the approved tuition fee (for new students enrolling) for that academic year.
+Students who take an 'interruption in study' of longer than two academic years (this includes the academic year in which the interruption was initiated, plus one additional academic year), will be considered as a new student and return on the approved tuition fee (for new students enrolling) for that academic year.
 This applies to students returning to the same course, or a changed course.

-Students who suspended without the agreement of the University, or transferred courses without the agreement of the University, will be treated as a withdrawal / abandonment and the student would be considered as a new student were they to reenrol.
+Students who took an interruption in study without the agreement of the University, or transferred courses without the agreement of the University, will be treated as a withdrawal/ abandonment and the student would be considered as a new student were they to re-enrol.